pstuffa/d3-course-work/D3 Basics Day One.md

 # Day One Challenge #

-1. Make an SVG with five circles, all with different colors.
+1. Make an SVG with five circles, each with a different color, using data.
-2.
+2. Make an SVG with five circles, ordered diagonally across the SVG.
+3. Make an SVG with three circles and a rectangle.
+4. Make a triangle with yellow fill and a blue border.

+*Extra Credit*
+Make the triforce from Zelda